ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 ## Introduction

 Sequences are very much like lists.
-However from a pragmatic perspective, one should imagine they may be infinite.
+However, from a pragmatic perspective, one should imagine they may be infinite.
 That's the key intuition to understanding and using sequences.
 To achieve this, sequence elements are computed on demand and not stored in memory.
 Perhaps more frequently, sequences also allow for